pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/azure/azure-go-aks.md

     ```bash
     $ KUBECONFIG=./kubeconfig.yaml kubectl get nodes
     ```

+1. You can check that the application is loadbalanced across all of the pods:

+    ```bash
+    $ for i in {0..10}; do curl $(pulumi stack output url); done
+    ```

-6. From there, feel free to experiment.
+1. From there, feel free to experiment.
 Simply making edits and running `pulumi up` will incrementally update your stack.

-7. Once you've finished experimenting, tear down your stack's resources by destroying and removing it:
+1. Once you've finished experimenting, tear down your stack's resources by destroying and removing it:

     ```bash
     $ pulumi destroy --yes